Saline Valley Formation

-The Saline Valley Formation is a geologic formation in the Mojave Desert, in Inyo County, California.
+The Saline Valley Formation is a geologic formation in the Mojave Desert, in Inyo County, California, primarily within the White and Inyo Mountains.

-It is located in the Saline Valley of northwestern Death Valley National Park.
+It is located in the Saline Valley of northwestern Death Valley National Park, from which it gets its name from.

 It preserves fossils dating back to the Cambrian period.

+Geology

+The Saline Valley Formation is mainly composed of fine to medium-grained quartzite, sandy limestone and shale.
+It is overlain by the Mule Spring Limestone, whilst it is underlain by the Harkless Formation.

+Members

+The formation only has two members, which are as follows, in ascending stratigraphic order (lowest to highest):